 Let’s just say that Karen was skeptical.
 She was convinced there wasn’t any way, short of increasing her staff, that this could be done.

 Karen was a good sport though, and grew into the challenge of learning how to break down and analyze the work steps, and get on-by-one flow into place.
 It was a lot of work as she tried some things that didn’t work in order to learn more about the things that did.
 Throughout this process, she was getting support, encouragement, advice and coaching from a couple of key, experienced people.

-But it was Karen and her team, not they, who was solving the problems because it was Karen’s team who had to live with the solutions.
+But it was Karen and her team, not her coaches, who were solving the problems because it was Karen’s team who had to live with the solutions.

 A few weeks later I was back, and we were taking another team from another department through the same process.
 To give them a visible example of what to strive for, we went to shipping to let Karen show them the changes they had made, and were continuing to make, and explain the new work flows.